 Occurrence and utilization of water resources and the problems of water resource development.
 Occasional field trips may be arranged.
 575. Geography of Recreational Land Use (3) I, II Prerequisite: Geography 101 or 102.

 Importance of location and environment in the use, management, and quality of recreation areas.
-Maximum credit three units.
 Occasional field trips may be arranged.
-576. Geography of Marine Resources (3) Economic geography of use of marine biotic and mineral resources.
-Occasional field trips may be arranged.
-581. Advanced Cartography (3) Two lectures and three hours of laboratory.
+576. Geography of Marine Resources (3) Prerequisite: Geography 101 or 102.
+Economic geography of use of marine biotic and mineral resources.
+Occasional field trips may be arranged 581.
+Advanced Cartography (3) Two lectures and three hours of laboratory.
 Prerequisite: A three-unit course on mapping.
 Advanced laboratory instruction and practice in cartographic techniques.
 582. Automated Cartography (3) Two lectures and three hours of laboratory.

-Prerequisite: Three units from Geography 380, 381, 382, 488, 585, or 589, or from graphics Computerized methods in presenting for comprehension spatially variable information of a or computer programming. quantitative nature; examination of existing automated mapping systems.
-585. Quantitative Methods in Geographic Research (3) I, II Prerequisite: Mathematics 250 or equivalent course in statistical methods.
-Quantitative methods in geographic research, including computer solutions.
+Prerequisite: Three units from Geography 380, 381, 382, 488, 585, or 589, or from graphics or computer programming.
+Computerized methods in presenting for comprehension spatially variable information of a quantitative nature; examination of existing automated mapping systems.
+585. Quantitative Methods in Geographic Research (3) I, II Prerequisite: Geography 385.
+Application of statistical techniques to geographic research including simple regression and correlation, multiple regression, classification, factor analysis, and computer applications.
 588. Intermediate Remote Sensing of Environment (4) II Three lectures and three hours of laboratory.

+Prerequisites: Geography 488 and 585.

 Multispectral remote sensor systems and interpretation of imagery from nonphotographic systems.
 Computer-assisted image processing.
 Visible and infrared scanners, microwave radiometers and radar systems.
-Geographic analysis of selected terrestrial and oceanographic processes uses as consider an and techniques in the enuity of trials such and property 589.
-Field Geography (3) Two lectures and three hours of laboratory.
+Geographic analysis of selected terrestrial and oceanographic processes.

+589. Field Geography (3)

+Two lectures and three hours of laboratory.